aa830/BAe146-Family/README.md

 * Use it ! :)

 ## Contents
-A basic aircraft model and default livery.
+A basic aircraft model, FDM and default livery.